BrianSong/JayPath/docs/RSD.md

 ## Potential Clients
 > Who are affected by this problem (and would benefit from the proposed solution)?
 I.e. the potential users of the software you are going to build.

-Undergraduate CS students at Johns Hopkins University who are taking courses and planning to graduate at a desirable time.
+Undergraduate students at Johns Hopkins University who are taking courses and planning to graduate at a desirable time.

 ## Proposed Solution
 > Write a few sentences that describes how a software solution will solve the problem described above.